-In September 2009, Réalt na Mara Junior School and Réalt na Mara Senior School amalgamated to become Réalt na Mara National School and Centre for Autism.
-Réalt na Mara School is a co-educational primary school.
+In September 2009, Réalt na Mara Junior School and Réalt na Mara Senior School amalgamated to become Réalt na Mara National School.
+Réalt na Mara School is a co-educational, vertical primary school.

 The School was built and opened in October 1954.
 This followed the closure of the old Convent School which was situated at the top end of Mill Street.
 The old school was founded by the Sisters of Mercy who came to Dundalk in 1847.
 This school for girls was built in 1853 and demolished in 1970.
 When Réalt na Mara opened, boys and girls were enrolled.

 In 1999 the school was invited by the Department of Education and Science to engage in a challenging new development, the first in County Louth, which was the setting up of a Centre for Autism within our mainstream school.